cloudvolumes/avmlog/README.md

 avmlog [flags] [filename]

-For example:
-avmlog -match="apvuser03734|av-pd1-pl8-0787" "/users/slawson/Documents/scale.log"

-With a gzipped file:
-avmlog -match="apvuser03734|av-pd1-pl8-0787" -after="2015-10-01 01:11:32" "/users/slawson/Documents/scale.log.gz"
+Find the full requests containing "apvuser2599" without background jobs, SQL, or NTLM lines: avmlog -find "apvuser2599" -full -neat ~/Documents/scale.log.gz

+Find lines containing "apvuser2599" after "2015-10-01 01:11:32" without SQL lines in a gzipped log file : avmlog -find="apvuser03734" -after="2015-10-01 01:11:32" -hide_sql "/users/slawson/Documents/scale.log.gz"

+Find lines containing a computer or user name: avmlog -find="apvuser03734|av-pd1-pl8-0787" "/users/slawson/Documents/scale.log.gz"

 ### Flags:

-#### -match="regexp"
+#### -find="regexp"

-The regular expression used to locate target lines during the first pass.
+The regular expression used to locate target lines.
+If this is not provided, all lines will be printed unless excluded by other flags.

+#### -full

+When a matching line is found, extract the request identifier from it (PxxxxxRxxxx), and print all the lines in that request.

+#### -neat

+A shortcut for -hide_jobs, -hide_sql, and -hide_html.

 #### -after="YYYY-MM-DD HH:II:SS"

 Only include log lines from requests that occurred after this time.
-This could be used to split large files avmlog -after="2015-10-20 06:24:12" -sql=1 "/users/slawson/Documents/scale.log" > scale_after_6-24pm.log
+This could be used to split large files like: avmlog -after="2015-10-20 06:24:12" "/users/slawson/Documents/scale.log" > scale_after_6-24pm.log

-#### -jobs=0|1
+#### -hide_jobs

-Controls whether or not background jobs are shown.
+Hide log lines from background jobs.

-The default is 0 because until the most recent development builds, all background jobs shared the same request identifier (PxxxxxDJ) so most of the output is not related.
+Until the most recent development builds all background jobs shared the same request identifier (PxxxxxDJ).
+This is important to use with logs from those builds when using -full, otherwise lines from almost every job will be printed.

-In Manager builds (from master branch) created after October 21st, each background job has a unique request identifier (PxxxxDJxxx) so only relevant jobs can be shown.
+In Manager builds (in master branch) created after October 21st, each background job has a unique request identifier (PxxxxDJxxx) so only relevant jobs can be shown.

+#### -hide_sql

+Hide log lines containing SQL statements.

-#### -sql=0/1
+#### -hide_ntlm

-This controls whether or not SQL statements are shown.
-The default is 0 which strips them out.
+Hide log lines containing NTLM logs.

 ## TODO